 Starting with Cancer, We Are Going After Diseases that Have Largely Eluded Other Targeted Approaches

 We have two investigational medicines in clinical trials, one in genomically defined subsets of patients with acute myeloid leukemia (AML) and the other in patients with advanced solid tumors, initially focusing on ovarian and breast cancers.
 We are also building a pipeline of programs in earlier stages of research for additional cancers, as well as genetic diseases, that lack effective treatment options.

 Acute Myeloid Leukemia (AML)

 Acute myeloid leukemia (AML) is a cancer of the blood and bone marrow.
 It is the most common type of acute leukemia.
-There have been relatively few advances in treatment of AML over the past 20 years, with chemotherapies, stem cell transplantation or hypomethylating agents remaining the standard of care for many patients.
-Although a number of investigational therapies are currently in clinical trials and several targeted agents or reformulated versions of chemotherapy have been introduced to treat AML, there remains a significant medical need for additional targeted approaches since AML is driven by many different genomic mutations and alterations in different patients.
+Although several new therapies have been introduced to treat AML and a number of investigational therapies are currently in clinical trials, there remains a significant medical need for additional targeted approaches since AML is driven by many different genomic mutations and alterations in different patients.
 We are focused on subsets of AML patients with highly specialized regulatory regions of DNA, known as super-enhancers, associated with either the RARA or IRF8 gene, or both.
 By driving abnormally high expression of these genes, the RARA and IRF8 super-enhancers lock cells in an immature and undifferentiated state.
 These undifferentiated cells, often called blast cells, multiply rapidly and prevent the production of healthy blood cells.
 We estimate that about one-third of all AML patients have either the RARA or IRF8 super-enhancer, or both.